 The two key settings are the <jta-data-source> and the hibernate.hbm2ddl.auto property.
-The datasource maps to the datasource defined in src\main\webapp\jboss-javaee6-webapp-ds.xml.
+The datasource maps to the datasource defined in src\main\webapp\ticket-monster-ds.xml.

 The hibernate.hbm2ddl.auto=create-drop property indicates that all database tables will be dropped when an application is undeployed, or redeployed, and created when the application is deployed.